dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/understanding-the-tables.md

 ## Load IDs

-Load IDs are important and present in all the top tables (`_dlt_loads`, `load_id`, etc.).
 Each pipeline run creates one or more load packages, which can be identified by their `load_id`.
 A load package typically contains data from all [resources](../../general-usage/glossary.md#resource) of a particular [source](../../general-usage/glossary.md#source).
-The `load_id` of a particular package is added to the top data tables and to the `_dlt_loads` table with a status 0 (when the load process is fully completed).
+The `load_id` of a particular package is added to the top data tables (`_dlt_load_id` column) and to the `_dlt_loads` table with a status 0 (when the load process is fully completed).

-For each load, you can test and [alert](../../running-in-production/alerting.md) on anomalies (e.g. no data, too much loaded to a table).
-There are also some useful load stats in the `Load info` tab of the [Streamlit app](understanding-the-tables.md#show-tables-and-data-in-the-destination) mentioned above.

 The `_dlt_loads` table tracks complete loads and allows chaining transformations on top of them.
 Many destinations do not support distributed and long-running transactions (e.g. Amazon Redshift).
 In that case, the user may see the partially loaded data.
 It is possible to filter such data out—any row with a `load_id` that does not exist in `_dlt_loads` is not yet completed.
+The same procedure may be used to delete and identify and delete data for packages that never got completed.

+For each load, you can test and [alert](../../running-in-production/alerting.md) on anomalies (e.g. no data, too much loaded to a table).
+There are also some useful load stats in the `Load info` tab of the [Streamlit app](understanding-the-tables.md#show-tables-and-data-in-the-destination) mentioned above.

 You can add [transformations](../transformations) and chain them together using the `status` column.
 You start the transformation for all the data with a particular